wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.1.2 =
+- Added more sortable columns in the members menu.

 = 3.1.1 =
 - Fix for some special characters in the email not getting decoded correctly.
 - Updated the membership upgrade email header to use the "from email address" value from the email settings.